 The designer should consult with fabricators if it is determined that a bottom flange thickness that does not satisfy these previously discussed rules of thumb will be utilized in the final design of the structure.
 It should be verified that a tub girder with the selected bottom flange thickness can be fabricated without causing handling and distortion concerns.
-For this particular example, tension flange thicknesses that do not satisfy the b/t ratio of 120 are utilized (maximum b/t = 81/0.625 = 129.6), as they are allowed by AASHTO LRFD (5th Edition, 2010).
+For this particular example, tension flange thicknesses that do not satisfy the suggested maximum b/t ratio of 120 are utilized (maximum b/t = 81/0.625 = 129.6), as they are allowed by AASHTO LRFD (7th Edition, 2014).